Through the examples in this page we show some of the most common techniques used in the calculation of limits.

 .

 .
-Here we have
+Here we have implicitly used a

-implicitly used a substitution x2=t.
-As x tends to zero, also
+substitution x2=t.
+As x tends

-tends to zero.
-We can treat many other cases in the same way: usually the substitution will not be
+other cases in the same way: usually the substitution will

-written explicitly.
+not be written explicitly.
 See the following example.

 .